cueaz/pdf2note/README.md

 ### `--extra-interleaved`

 After generating the initial output, this option adds extra blank pages between each existing page.
+This is particularly useful for creating additional note-taking space.

+## License

+This project is distributed under the MIT License.
+See the `LICENSE` file for more information.

 ## Source of Example Material